iSaluki/nightflare/README.md

 [Set your API secret](#4-set-your-api-secret) below — the button can't safely generate and hand you back a real secret.

+## Preamble

+I decided to create this project as I wanted to be able to deploy Nightscout onto the Cloudflare Serverless platform.
+It is designed to be usable within free tier limits, but I cannot guarantee that you won't hit any limits at all.

+Nightflare uses code from Nightscout but works rather differently under the hood, meaning this isn't a straight fork of Nightscout.
+There isn't perfect feature parity, although I have done my best to include the main functionality.

+In addition to the Nightscout feature set, this project also implements:

+- Deployment to Cloudflare target, and a button to quickly create your own deployment
+- A Nightscout importer, capable of importing data from an existing Nightscout instance (there is a link in the admin panel)
+- A `NEW_UI` environment variable that defaults to `false` but can be toggled to `true` to enable a WIP new interface for Nightflare.

+Before deploying this, you should understand:

+- This project was largely architected and written by Claude, so mileage may vary and, as standard, **I cannot provide any warranty for the functionality or integrity of your data if you deploy this**.
+- This was designed for my own use case and may not work perfectly with yours.
+- You are free to open issues or pull requests if you would like any changes.
+I will review these on a best effort basis.
+Forks of this repository are welcome and encouraged if you think you can make something even better.
+- The backend code has been changed drastically.
+Whilst it looks a lot like Nightscout and does contain a lot of Nightscout code, we are using a different type of database engine and are avoiding any persistent processes in the background.
+This massive set of changes combined with so far limited real world testing means that there may be some unintended issues still - although I do hope to even them out over time.

 ## What this actually is

 Nightscout's *server* (Node/Express + MongoDB, socket.io, cron jobs) can't run in Workers —